Jochebed: In Jewish rabbinic literature

 Some rabbinic literature attempts to resolve the textual discrepancy in which the Torah lists 34 children of Leah born in Mesopotamia, stating that two were dead, and then immediately states that there were 33 in total, by arguing that the figure referred only to the surviving children, and that Jochebed was the 33rd; however, since the Book of Numbers describes Jochebed's birth as occurring in Egypt, this necessitated the further rabbinic argument that Jochebed was born exactly on the border of Egypt, in the gateway of the city.
 Biblical scholars have instead simply proposed that the discrepancy in the enumeration of Leah's children is due to the list not originally having included Dinah, who was added by a later editor to introduce consistency with the story of the Rape of Dinah.

 According to traditional rabbinic biblical chronology, Moses was 80 years old when the Exodus occurred, the Israelites had been in Egypt for 210 years in total, and thus in combination with the rabbinical claim that Jochebed was born on the border of Egypt, as her parents had entered it, this would require Jochebed to have been 130 years old when she gave birth to Moses; Rabbinical literature regards this to have been alluded to be the biblical description of the dedication of the Israelite altar, at which 130 shekel weight of silver was offered.

-According to Josephus Flavius the birth of Moses was an extraordinary event because Jochebed was spared the pain of child-bearing due to both her and Amram's piety.
+According to Josephus Flavius, the birth of Moses was an extraordinary event because Jochebed was spared the pain of childbearing due to both her and Amram's piety.
 The Haggadah extends this miraculous nature to Moses' conception by marking as 130 the age of Jochebed at conception.
-Several rabbinic commentaries attest to this and comment that maidenhood was restored to Jochebed at the time of her marriage to Amram.
+Several rabbinic commentaries attest to this, commenting that maidenhood was restored to Jochebed at the time of her marriage to Amram.
 The restoration of maidenhood also included the resumption of her fertility.

 Textual criticism

-Textual scholars attribute the genealogy to the Book of Generations, a hypothetical document originating from a similar religiopolitical group and date to the priestly source.
-According to some Biblical scholars, the Torah's genealogy for Levi's descendants is actually an aetiological myth reflecting the fact that there were four different groups among the Levites – the Gershonites, Kohathites, Merarites, and Aaronids; Aaron – the eponymous ancestor of the Aaronids – couldn't be portrayed as a brother to Gershon, Kohath, and Merari, as the narrative about the birth of Moses (brother of Aaron), which textual scholars attribute to the earlier Elohist source, mentions only that both his parents were Levites (without identifying their names).
-Some Biblical scholars suspect that the Elohist account offers both matrilinial and patrilinial descent from Levites in order to magnify the religious credentials of Moses.
+Textual scholars attribute the genealogy to the book of generations, a hypothetical document originating from a similar religiopolitical group and date to the Priestly source.
+According to some Biblical scholars, the Torah's genealogy for Levi's descendants is an etiological myth reflecting the fact that there were four different groups among the Levites: the Gershonites, Kohathites, Merarites, and Aaronids.
+Aaron – the eponymous ancestor of the Aaronids – couldn't be portrayed as a brother to Gershon, Kohath, and Merari, as the narrative about the birth of Moses, brother of Aaron, which textual scholars attribute to the earlier Elohist source, mentions only that both his parents were Levites (without identifying their names).
+Some Biblical scholars suspect that the Elohist account offers both matrilinial and patrilinial descent from Levites to magnify the religious credentials of Moses.

-It has been proposed by a number of Biblical scholars that Ichabod and Jacob may ultimately be linguistic corruptions of Jochebed, and possibly once have referred to the same individual.
+It has been proposed by several biblical scholars that Ichabod and Jacob may ultimately be linguistic corruptions of Jochebed.